 Jorge joined the organisation in 2006 as Business Administration Manager before being promoted to Operations Director in April 2009 with overall responsibility for members’ services and the day to day running of the organisation.
 Previously Jorge has worked for the Water Industry Commission in Stirling, Scotland and for the Southern Peru Copper Corporation in Lima, Peru.
 Jorge holds an Industrial Engineering degree from the University of Lima and an MBA from the University of Cambridge.

-Enrico joined the organization in 2009 as Business Manager and Information and was then promoted to Chief Analyst in 2013.
+Enrico joined the organization in 2009 as Business Manager and Information and was then promoted to Market Research Director in 2017.
 He is responsible for the market intelligence produced by IFFO also representing the industry within the working group on agri-commodities of OECD-FAO.
 Enrico graduated from Cagliari University in Sardinia with a Political Science degree before obtaining an MSc in Financial Economics and a PhD in Industrial Economics from the University of Nottingham (UK).

 Maggie joined IFFO in October 2011 as the China Manager and was then promoted to China Director in 2013.
 She was previously a Trade Commissioner responsible for fish, seafood, meat and processed food and beverage products at the Embassy of Canada to the P. R. China for ten years.
 Maggie has a B.A. degree in English language and completed a summer school jointly given by London School of Economics and Peking University on international finance.